populationgenomics/metamist/web/src/shared/components/pedigree/README.md

 ## constructTangleLayout() function

 This is likely the function that needs the most refactoring as it relies on deepcloning objects and recursive properties to work, which I don't think are necessary but haven't sat down to refactor it.
-This is inspired by https://observablehq.com/@nitaku/tangled-tree-visualization-ii
+This is inspired by [https://observablehq.com/@nitaku/tangled-tree-visualization-ii](https://observablehq.com/@nitaku/tangled-tree-visualization-ii).

-### Logic:
+### Logic 2

 Basically we give coordinates to each individual of each level, incrementing by some spacing variable across each level.
 Eg parents in level 0 would be at (0, 0) and (0, 50).
 Then individuals at level 1 might be at (100, 0), (100, 50), (100, 100) and (100, 150) etc.